Union of Left Forces

-Union of Left Forces (Союз лівих сил; SLS) was a Ukrainian political party led by from its founding to 2019 by Vasyl Volha.
+Union of Left Forces (Союз лівих сил; SLS) was a political party in Ukraine led by Vasyl Volha from its founding in 2007 to 2019.
 The party was banned by court order on 17 June 2022.
 The party was never represented in Ukraine's national parliament.

 History

 At the 2007 Ukrainian parliamentary election, the Socialist Party of Ukraine experienced a decline in support.
 Afterwards, Vasyl Volha left the party and created the Union of Leftists.
 The party was founded on 8 December 2007 and its goals were empower local communities, provide state support for poor regions, stop the privatization of strategic state enterprises and the sale of agricultural land, make Ukraine geopolitically neutral and make Russian the second state language.

 In November 2008, the party headquarters were the target of arson.
 According to the party, this was connected to an action against radical nationalism in Ukraine conducted by the party in Simferopol the day before where they burned swastikas and flags of some nationalist parties.
 The party participated in the 2010 Ukrainian presidential election as part of the Bloc of Left and Center-left Forces and supported Petro Symonenko as this bloc joint candidate for the post of President of Ukraine at the 2010 Ukrainian presidential election.
 The party did not participate in the 2012 Ukrainian parliamentary election, as well as the 2014 Ukrainian parliamentary election.